 FPH Technology

-The FPH pipeline consists of four separate biologic products with distinct characteristics (e.g., concentration, product presentation and administration).
+The FPH pipeline consists of multiple separate biologic products with distinct characteristics (e.g., concentration, product presentation and administration).
 Once approved, this suite of products will be used across the healthcare continuum from military field applications, acute bleeding treatment, brain hemorrhage treatment, bleeding treatment for orphan genetic platelet disorders.

 Cellphire is developing products that can be routinely available at all levels of care and to all providers once approved by the U.S. Food and Drug Administration.